Travel to New York City during Covid-19: What you need to know before you go - KION546

 What’s the Covid situation?

-The situation in New York City is worsening, with over 25,000 deaths registered as of January 13.
-After months of falling cases, the city is seeing rising infection and death rates.
-Concerns are growing over the number of available hospital beds.
+The situation in New York City is worsening, with over 26,000 deaths registered as of January 20.
+After months of falling cases, the city has seen rising infection and death rates.
 Daily cases rose above 10,000 in December, having dropped below 500 in August.

 What can visitors expect?